awsdocs/aws-batch-user-guide/doc_source/multi-node-job-def.md

 1. For **Platform**, choose **EC2**\.

 1. In the **Retry Strategies** section, you can specify the number of times to retry a job\.
 You can also create conditions to decide whether a failed job should be retried\.
 This is based on string matching of the error code and reasons listed for the job attempt\.
-For more information, see [Automated Job Retries](job_retries.md)\.
+For more information, see [Automated job retries](job_retries.md)\.

    1. For **Job attempts**, specify the number of times to attempt your job \(in case it fails\)\.
 This number must be between one \(1\) and ten \(10\), inclusive\.

    1. \(Optional\) Select **Add evaluate on exit** to add up to five \(5\) conditions to match string patterns with the exit code, status reason, and reason that's returned in the job attempt\.
 For each set of conditions, **Action** must be set to either **Retry** \(to retry until the number of job attempts has been reached\), or **Exit** to stop retrying the job\.

 1. \(Optional\) For **Execution timeout**, specify the maximum number of seconds you would like to allow your job attempts to run\.
 If an attempt exceeds the timeout duration, it is stopped and the status moves to `FAILED`\.
-For more information, see [Job Timeouts](job_timeouts.md)\.
+For more information, see [Job timeouts](job_timeouts.md)\.

 1. For **Multi\-node parallel**, select **Enable multi\-node parallel** and then complete the following substeps\.
 To create a single node parallel job definition instead, see [Creating a single\-node job definition ](create-job-definition.md)\.